Edahi/NGSDataAnalysis/ATAC-Seq/README.md

 - General sequencing quality, length, barcodes and different oddities are first analyzed through [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 <img src="/ATAC-Seq/Images/00.QualityControl.png">
 On the left figure is the data you DON'T want to ideally work with.
 It is totally worth discussing with your peers about what could have happened that caused the high noise.
+The middle graph is thehow average well-done data usually looks like.
-The left figure illustrates the importance of visualizing your raw data.
-This particularly important if you are working with public data.
+The left figure illustrates the importance of visualizing your raw data, which is particularly important if you are working with data of public origins ([GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi), etc.
 It is likely that the authors submitted the raw data and therefore did not remove the barcodes as the one illustrated here.
-Dececting these variations early helps to transition smoothly to the Differential Accessibility analysis.
+Early detection of these variations usually leads to a smooth transition to the Differential Accessibility analysis.

 ### 2- Step mapping
 _1st-step Mapping_